SaluRamos/mouse-ai/README.md

 ### About

-An RNN AI capable of clicking in buttons like a human.
+AI capable of clicking in buttons like a human.
 Usable in creating humanized bots.

 Input = offset_x_from_target, offset_y_from_target, is_inside_btn